MichalPaszkiewicz/cqrs-react-router/README.md

 ```

 # latest changes #
+## 1.0.2 ##
+`DatedAction` now comes as part of the package - it is an abstract class that implements IAmAnAction.
+It will automatically set the "Created" property on creation and therefore is more useful to users who want to use their actions for auditing purposes.

 ## 1.0.0 ##
 Breaking change: the use of 'id' in IAmAnAction was a bit ambiguous, so IAmAnAction now has a property 'aggregateID' instead.